DashioDevs/action-javadocs-deploy/README.md

 - **Default**: `'adopt'`

 ### `SKIP_TESTS`
 - **Description**: Whether to skip tests during the build process.
-Set to `'true'` to skip tests, `'false'` otherwise.
+Set to `'true'` to skip tests.
 - **Required**: No
 - **Default**: `'false'`

 ### `DOC_DIRECTORY`
 - **Description**: The directory where the Javadoc documentation is generated.
-Defaults to `'target/reports/apidocs'`.
+Defaults to `'target/site/apidocs'`.
 - **Required**: No
-- **Default**: `'target/reports/apidocs'`
+- **Default**: `'target/site/apidocs'`

-## Usage
+## 🚀 Usage

 To use this GitHub Action, create a workflow YAML file in your repository's `.github/workflows` directory.

 ### Example Workflow

-Here’s an example workflow that builds the project, generates Javadoc, and publishes it to the `gh-pages` branch:
+Below is an example workflow that builds the project, generates Javadoc, and publishes it to the `gh-pages` branch:

 ```yaml
 name: Deploy Javadoc to GitHub Pages